-Proposals are welcome for projects to support collaborative (multi-campus) language pedagogy endeavors in summer 2015 and 2015-16 that serve the stated goals of the program.
+Proposals are welcome for projects to support collaborative (multi-campus) language pedagogy endeavors in summer 2017 and 2017-18 that serve the stated goals of the program.
 We also welcome drafts and inquiries for discussion.
-After December 1, 2015 there may be periodic application deadlines and more specific frameworks under which to apply.
+Please visit our site where you will find the online applications for short-term and long-term projects.

 Proposals should include the project plan and the intended outcome (exploration or implementation), the names and affiliations of the participating faculty members, the timetable for completing the project, the technical support and other resources needed to complete the project and a budget.

-If you would like assistance in finding collaborators for a project you are considering, please provide answers to the questions at the end of this page in an email to Mark Lauer, Neal Abraham and Amy Wordelman.
+If you would like assistance in finding collaborators for a project you are considering, please provide answers to the questions at the end of this page in an email to Anca Luca Holden, Neal Abraham and Amy Wordelman.

 Participating faculty members in each project must be on continuing appointments and the project team must include full-time faculty members from at least two of the five campuses in the consortium.
 Projects must be designed to improve teaching serving student language learners from several campuses.
 Collaborations with faculty colleagues outside of the five college consortium will be considered.